The Robust Minimal Controllability Problem: Minimum Controllability Problems

-We start by considering a set of key intermediate results, upon which we will obtain one of the main result of this paper (Theorem~\ref{exactSolTheorem}), i.e., the MCP is reducible to the minimum set covering problem under the assumption that the left-eigenbasis of a dynamics simple matrix is known.

-The first set of results provide necessary conditions on the structure that an input vector $b$ must satisfy to ensure controllability of $(A,b)$ (see Lemma~\ref{lemma1}) and a polynomial complexity algorithmic procedure (Algorithm~\ref{buildsets}) that reduces the problem of obtaining such necessary structural patterns to a minimum set covering problem.
-Subsequently, we provide Algorithm~\ref{procedure} with polynomial complexity (see Lemma~\ref{soundness}), which is shown to provide solutions to the MCP by generating appropriate numerical instances of the structural input vectors.
+The first set of results provides necessary conditions on the structure that an input vector $b$ must satisfy to ensure controllability of $(A,b)$, and a polynomial complexity procedure (Algorithm~\ref{buildsets}) that reduces the problem of obtaining such necessary structural patterns to a minimum set covering problem.

 \begin{lemma} Given a collection of non-zero vectors $\displaystyle\{\bar v^j\}_{j\in\mathcal{J}}$ with $\bar v^j\in\{0,\star\}^n$, the procedure of finding $\,\bar b^*\in\{0,\star\}^n$ such that